Notice: This page requires JavaScript to function properly.

 Swipe to start coding

-• Create an object of the class.
+• Create a User object inside the function.

 Solution